The key to creating an authentic Craftsman kitchen is embracing those details that embody hand-craftsmanship and hand-joinery.

 Selecting Craftsman Style Cabinetry

-With Craftsman interiors, you find cabinet door styles are more traditional and can have a flat panel or raised panel.
+With Craftsman interiors you’ll find cabinet door styles are more traditional and can have a flat panel or raised panel.
 Cabinet doors with straight, square edges and simple, clean lines work fantastic in Craftsman kitchen designs.
 Traditional framed cabinetry construction is a staple of this design.
 Although Inset door construction is one of the first that comes to mind when thinking of Craftsman cabinetry, Full-Overlay and Standard Overlay doors are also an option when creating this look.

 Art glass was a familiar feature in Craftsman architecture.
 For this reason, leaded glass inserts are an appropriate complement for a Craftsman kitchen.
 Elegant mullion cabinet doors are also popular in characteristic period patterns.